open-telemetry/semantic-conventions/docs/http/http-metrics.md

   if it's sent in absolute-form.
 - Host identifier of the `Host` header

-SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.
+SHOULD NOT be set if only the IP address is available and capturing the name would require a reverse DNS lookup.

 **[5]:** Determined by using the first of the following that applies